vorticist/os-demo/README.md

 Just like a good manager keeps an eye on the kitchen, Kubernetes constantly monitors the health of your applications and automatically takes actions to fix things if something goes wrong, like moving containers to healthier servers or starting up new ones if needed.

+#### Helmcharts
+[Helm Charts](https://helm.sh/docs/topics/charts/) simplify the deployment and management of complex applications on Kubernetes, providing pre-configured packages of Kubernetes resources.
+With Helm Charts, users can efficiently package, share, and deploy applications with ease, streamlining the process of managing Kubernetes applications.

 ## Prerequisites
 - [Docker](https://www.docker.com/get-started/)
 - [nodejs](https://nodejs.org/en) & [cdk8s](https://cdk8s.io/docs/latest/cli/installation/) cli